solesen1992/DVI_monitor/README.md

 The DVI monitor was part of a group project in 2023.

-# Picture of the console program
+# Screenshot of the console program
 <img width="726" alt="DVI monitor screenshot" src="https://github.com/solesen1992/DVI_monitor/assets/123094773/445a31a3-5d99-4c04-a66a-ec4e0f76aaa9">

 # Documentation